-FDP_ACC.2.1/ The TSF shall enforce the Authentication_SFP on: Authentication_SFP Subjects: S.User, S.Apple_Watch Objects: the TSF and all operations amo ng subjects and objects covered by the SFP.
-FDP_ACC.2.2/ The TSF shall ensure the hat all operations between any subject controlled by the TSF and Authentication_SFP any object controlled b by the TSF are covered by an access control SFP.
+FDP_ACC.2.1/ The TSF shall enforce the Authentication_SFP on: e the Authentication_SFP on: Authentication_SFP Subjects: S.User Objects: the TSF and all operations ar nong subjects and objects covered by the SFP.
+FDP_ACC.2.2/ The TSF shall ensure that all operations between any subject controlled by the TSF and Authentication_SFP any object controlled by the TSF are covered by an access control SFP.